What’s Next for Ransomware?

 - Sophos Intercept X includes advanced protection technologies that stop ransomware on your endpoints and servers at multiple stages of the attack chain.

-- Sophos XG Firewall is packed with advanced protection to detect and block ransomware attacks, and stop hackers moving laterally around your network to escalate privileges.
+- Sophos Firewall is packed with advanced protection to detect and block ransomware attacks, and stop hackers moving laterally around your network to escalate privileges.

-- Intercept X and XG Firewall are great on their own – and even better together thanks to Synchronized Security.
+- Intercept X and Sophos Firewall are great on their own – and even better together thanks to Synchronized Security.
 If a detection is triggered in either product, they work together to automatically isolate the affected devices, preventing the threat from spreading further.